Did your recent attempt at making muffins leave you wondering what went wrong? Perhaps they turned out a bit denser than expected.

 Don’t Overmix the Batter

 One of the worst things that you can do when making muffins involves overmixing the batter.
-If you mix the batter more than is necessary, then things won’t turn out nearly as well as they should.

 Many people who aren’t that experienced will make the mistake of mixing the batter for way too long.
 You’re supposed to stop mixing the batter when you’ve combined everything properly.